 Much like the days of grocery stores asking if you wanted to round up for charities, there are now apps where you can connect your card to, and they will donate the change rounded up to the nearest dollar.

-Earn money by being active
+Earn money by being physically active

 Charity Miles is an activity tracker app that turns your miles into donations.
 Organizations on the app include: Alzheimer's Association, ASPCA, Feeding America, St. Jude Children's Research Hospital, The Nature Conservancy, and many others.